-The Scobee Planetarium Programming June 2017.
+The Scobee Planetarium Public Programming for August 18, 2017.

 The doors to the center open at 6:00pm on Friday evenings and tickets are sold on site only 30 minutes prior to each program.
 We currently provide credit card, cash and check sales.